qrdate/qrdate/README.md

 `e`       | string | Random salt (32 bytes by default) - `e` for entropy `p`       | string | Public key to use

-This type of URL can be parsed by itself as it contains both the signature and public key.
+This type of URL can be parsed without external parties as it contains both the signature and public key.
+Therefore, for example, a system that generates QR Dates every minute through a script to serve on a static website is possible.

 ## Using this library